Marine Mammal Take Reduction Plans and Teams

 The long-term goal is to reduce, within five years of its implementation, the incidental mortality and serious injury mortality of marine mammals from commercial fishing operations to insignificant levels, approaching a zero mortality and serious injury rate, taking into account the economics of the fishery, the availability of existing technology, and existing state or regional fishery management plans.

-Once we establish and convene a Team (and publish notice in the Federal Register), the Team has 6 months to reach consensus on a Plan and then submit it to NMFS.
-NMFS then has 60 days to publish a draft Plan, including any proposed changes to the plan.
+Once we establish and convene a Team (and publish notice in the Federal Register), the Team has 6 months to reach consensus on a Plan and then submit it to NOAA Fisheries.
+NOAA Fisheries then has 60 days to publish a draft Plan, including any proposed changes to the plan.
 The public then has an opportunity to review and provide comments on both the Plan and the proposed regulations for implementing the Plan.

 If a Team cannot reach consensus on a draft plan, the Team can document the range of possibilities considered and both majority and minority views.
-If a Team does not submit a draft Plan, NMFS has 8 months from the date the Team was formed to develop a proposed Plan and implementing regulations.
-NMFS may use the Team's deliberations as the basis for a Plan.
+If a Team does not submit a draft Plan, NOAA Fisheries has 8 months from the date the Team was formed to develop a proposed Plan and implementing regulations.
+NOAA Fisheries may use the Team's deliberations as the basis for a Plan.

-After the close of the comment period on a proposed Plan and implementing regulations, NMFS has 60 days to publish a final Plan and final regulations to implement that Plan.
+After the close of the comment period on a proposed Plan and implementing regulations, NOAA Fisheries has 60 days to publish a final Plan and final regulations to implement that Plan.

-After each Plan is finalized, the Team and NMFS meet periodically to monitor implementation of the plan.
+After each Plan is finalized, the Team and NOAA Fisheries meet periodically to monitor implementation of the plan.

 Take Reduction Plan Content

-- A review of the final stock assessment report for each marine mammal addressed by the Plan and any substantial new information
+- Review of the final stock assessment report for each marine mammal addressed by the Plan and any substantial new information.

-- An estimate of the total number and, if possible, age and gender, of animals from the stock that is incidentally killed or seriously injured each year during the course of commercial fishing operations, by fishery
+- Estimate of the total number and, if possible, age and gender, of animals from the stock that is incidentally killed or seriously injured each year during the course of commercial fishing operations, by fishery.

 Take Reduction Teams